dlibby-/highlight/explainer.md

 </script>
 ```

 CSS.highlights is a **HighlightsMap**.
-The **HighlightsMap** is a maplike object with a few affordances for mapping a name to a HighlightsRangeGroup object.
-The latter has a setlike interface to store Range objects, a style property which is a CSSStyleDeclaration, and a priority attribute.
-Priority is used to disambiguate which styles should be used in case more than one HighlightsRangeGroup in **HighlightsMap** apply over the same content.
+The **HighlightsMap** is a [maplike](https://heycam.github.io/webidl/#idl-maplike) object that maps a name to a HighlightsRangeGroup object.
+The presence of a HighlightsRangeGroup in the highlight map enables the contained Ranges to be styled – a HighlightsRangeGroup not added to the HighlightsMap will have no effect on rendering.
+HighlightsRangeGroup represents a set of Ranges and exposes a [setlike](https://heycam.github.io/webidl/#idl-setlike) interface.
+The text content of the contained Ranges will be styled according to the HighlightRangeGroup’s `style` property (which is a CSSStyleDeclaration).
+HighlightsRangeGroups can also have styles applied by the ::highlight pseudo elements, when the identifier passed to the ::highlight pseudo is the same as the name of the HighlightsRangeGroup in the HighlightsMap.
+The HighlightRangeGroup also has a `priority` property – this is used to disambiguate which styles should be used when text content is covered by Ranges from different HighlightsRangeGroups.

 ## Application of CSS properties